Jason O'Toole (journalist): Books

 O'Toole co-wrote The End of The Party with Bruce Arnold, published in November 2011 by Gill and Macmillan.
-The book was selected as one of the top ten Irish books of the year by Joe Duffy's RTÉ show Liveline The show described the book as "gripping"; while the Irish Independent described the book as the "angriest yet" on the meltdown of the Irish economy.
+The book was selected as one of the top ten Irish books of the year by Joe Duffy's RTÉ show Liveline The show described the book as "gripping", while the Irish Independent described the book as the "angriest yet" on the meltdown of the Irish economy.
 Writing in the Sunday Independent, political writer John Drennan stated: "...this reads like a fast-paced thriller crossed with scenes of farce that would be more appropriate to Halls Pictorial Weekly.
 End of the Party lifts the lid off the crypt of internal politicking and political ambition that buried Fianna Fail and the country.
 In particular, for the first time, it fully unveils the alcohol-induced inertia that hollowed out a once uniquely successful party."

 O'Toole has a co-author credit on Jimmy Magee's memoir, "The Memory Man", published in Sept 2012 by Gill & Macmillan.
 The book entered the best-sellers charts at no 2 in the hardback non-fiction category.
 It was shortlisted for the Irish Sports Book of The Year Award, organised by Bord Gais.
 The legendary Irish broadcaster Gay Byrne voted Memory Man as his favourite book of 2012, saying it was a "great read".

-He wrote "Katie Taylor: Journey to Olympic Gold", published in October 2012 by Gill & MacMillan.

-O'Toole co-wrote Different Class with Jimmy Magee, published in October 2013.
+He wrote "Katie Taylor: Journey to Olympic Gold", published in October 2012 by Gill & MacMillan, and then he co-wrote Different Class with Jimmy Magee, published in October 2013.

-O'Toole's book Hollywood Irish was published in September 2019.

-O'Toole's book The Writing Irish was published in December 2021.
+O'Toole's book Hollywood Irish was published in September 2019, followed by The Writing Irish in December 2021.